karlwancl/Quandl.NET/README.md

 # Quandl.NET (Beta)
 Quandl is a marketplace for financial and economic data.
 All data on Quandl can be accessed via their REST API.
 This library, as a .NET wrapper, built on Quandl v3 REST API.
-It is based on .NET standard 1.3, can be run on .NET Core, .NET Framework, Xamarin.iOS, Xamarin.Android, Xamarin.Mac & Universal Windows Platform.
+It is based on .NET standard 1.3, can be run on .NET Core, .NET Framework, Xamarin.iOS, Xamarin.Android & Universal Windows Platform.

 ### Features
 * Allows access to financial and economic data through Quandl v3 API